Airfield attacks in south-east; Manston evacuated. Heavy raid on Portsmouth.

 - Heinkel He 111 bombers of Kampfgeschwader 1, Summer 1940.

-- The remains of Stanley Street in Portsmouth following the third Luftwaffe raid on the city on 24 August 1940.
+- The remains of Stanley Street in Portsmouth following the fourth Luftwaffe raid on the city on 24 August 1940.